prasannakanti/XGBoost_pCO2_IO/README.md

 ## Usage

 ### Figures and Statistics
 To generate figures and perform statistical analyses, use the `Figures_and_Statistics.ipynb` notebook.
-Open the notebook in Jupyter and update the input file paths and parameters as needed and load the necessary libraries.
+Open the notebook in Jupyter and update the input file paths and datasets as needed and load the necessary libraries.

 Run the notebook: